junxit/us-congress-bills-116/metadata.md

 - 2019-06-25 — Introduced in House
 - 2019-06-25 — Introduced in House
 - 2019-06-25 — Referred to the House Committee on Homeland Security.
+- 2019-07-18 — Referred to the Subcommittee on Transportation and Maritime Security.
+- 2019-10-23 — Committee Consideration and Mark-up Session Held.
+- 2019-10-23 — Ordered to be Reported.
+- 2019-10-23 — Subcommittee on Transportation and Maritime Security Discharged.
+- 2019-11-19 — Placed on the Union Calendar, Calendar No. 240.
+- 2019-11-19 — Reported by the Committee on Homeland Security.
+H. Rept.
+116-298.
+- 2019-11-19 — Reported by the Committee on Homeland Security.
+H. Rept.
+116-298.